Wentworth Gardens

-Wentworth Gardens is a low rise 344-unit housing project operated by the Chicago Housing Authority (CHA). it lies just south of Guaranteed Rate Field in Bronzeville on Chicago's south side.
+Wentworth Gardens is a 344-unit housing project operated by the Chicago Housing Authority (CHA).
+It lies just south of Rate Field in Bronzeville on Chicago's south side.

 History

 The site had originally been home to South Side Park, a baseball stadium for the Chicago White Sox (1900-1910) and then the Chicago American Giants of the Negro Baseball League (1910-1940).
-In 1944, the HA purchased the site to build a 422-unit apartment complex of low-rise buildings and row houses.
+In 1944, the CHA purchased the site to build a 422-unit apartment complex of low-rise buildings and row houses.
 Wentworth Gardens opened in 1947 for returning World War II veterans and later thousands of low-income African American families in a tight-knit community.
-During the 1950s it was labeled as “The best housing community in the city," until street gangs moved in.
-By the early 1970s the project became more unsettling and less tended to by CHA as crime and drugs turned problematic.
-The Gangster Disciples controlled many buildings in Wentworth during the drug trade in the early 1990s under the leadership of Chuck Dorsey, whom also controlled Cabrini Green.
-The project was one of many CHA developments that was regularly swept by Chicago Housing Authority Police Department as it was apart of "Operation Clean Sweep."
+During the 1950s it was once labeled as “The best housing community in the city," until street gangs took over the buildings.
+By the 1970s, the project had become more unsettling and less tended to by CHA, resulting in the project declining overtime.
+Like all the other housing projects, Wentworth experienced a sharp increase in crime, mainly due to drugs and violent street gangs.
+The Gangster Disciples dominated all of the buildings in Wentworth in the early 1990s.The project was one of many CHA developments that was regularly swept by Chicago Housing Authority Police Department, as it was a part of "Operation Clean Sweep."

 In October 1996, police arrested 13 drug dealers in a drug sweep.

-By the early 2000s it was the nicknamed "Murdertown" due to the frequent homicides that occurred in the project.
+Wentworth was nicknamed "Murdertown", due to high number of homicides that frequently occurred in the project.
 Residents blamed CHA for displacing families from the High-rises to Wentworth.
 The homicides was the end results of displacing some said.